GTA V Flooded With Negative Reviews On Steam After OpenIV Modding Tool Shuts Down

 They want to protect their DLC which apparently makes more than the game itself... but their DLC is already making money.
 Shutting down 3rd party content isn't going to result in a boost to that income stream, and since they turn out new content at a pathetically slow pace, it's actually likely to go down as players get bored and move on to something else.

-Re:Crazy thought process (Score:4, Interesting)
+Re:Crazy thought process (Score:5, Interesting)

 > it's actually likely to go down as players get bored and move on to something else.